vkadlcik/DB48X-on-DM42/README.md

 The `Variables` menu is special in the sense that selecting an entry evaluates that menu entry, while Shift recalls its name without evaluating it.
-This is one case where extended shift applies to a function key, and is used to directly store a value in the associated variable.
-As a result, at most 5 variables are shown at a time, the Shift state showing the variable name with tick marks, like `'X'`, and the long-shift state  showing the variable name with a `Store` indicator, as in `▶︎X`.
+This is one case where right shift applies to a function key, and is used to directly store a value in the associated variable.
+As a result, at most 5 variables are shown at a time, the Shift state showing the variable name with tick marks, like `'X'`, and the right-shift state  showing the variable name with a `Store` indicator, as in `▶︎X`.

 For example, if the first variable is called `X` and contains the program